OliviaWYQ/Gomoku-Desktop/README.md

 ### Post-commit CI:

-The detail for post-commit test is inside the file ".travis.yml" including language, version, install and requirements.\n The post-commit run both python testcase for client and java testcase for server.\n "../Gomoku-Desktop/client/test.py" the post-commit build file includes multiple boundary conditions and potential faults test.\n  [Travis CI](https://travis-ci.org/) could build our post-commit test and report the job log result.
+The detail for post-commit test is inside the file ".travis.yml" including language, version, install and requirements.<br />
+The post-commit run both python testcase for client and java testcase for server.<br />
+"../Gomoku-Desktop/client/test.py" the post-commit build file includes multiple boundary conditions and potential faults test.<br />
+[Travis CI](https://travis-ci.org/) could build our post-commit test and report the job log result.

 ### Style Checker Tool: